dylburger/dev-to-posts/publish-dev-to-articles-from-github.md

 ![New DEV draft](https://res.cloudinary.com/dkbxegavp/image/upload/v1591819376/dev.to%20posts/Screen_Shot_2020-06-10_at_1.01.56_PM_ovbijo.png)

-To publish the article, add `published: true` to the [YAML Front Matter](https://dev.to/p/editor_guide) section at the top of your file:
+To publish the article, add `published: true` to the [YAML front matter](https://dev.to/p/editor_guide) section at the top of your file:

 ```markdown
 ---